Use the Lexology Navigator tool to compare the answers in this article with those for other jurisdictions.

-- disclosure (ie, discovery, which the Patents Court generally seeks to limit to that which is necessary to dispose of the case justly and proportionately, assessed on an issue by issue basis; and
+- the Patents Court generally seeks to limit to that which is necessary to dispose of the case justly and proportionately, assessed on an issue by issue basis; and

 - experiments (if appropriate);

-- an exchange of facts and expert evidence, in the form of sworn statements; and
+- an exchange of fact and expert evidence, in the form of sworn statements; and

 - increasingly, the exchange of statements of case between the parties, setting out their respective positions on the issues in dispute.

-In the IP Enterprise Court, the availability of, and the ability to rely on, experimental evidence and expert and fact witness cross-examination is more limited, and the directions provide a correspondingly shorter timetable of no more than one to two days.
+In the IP Enterprise Court, the availability of, and the ability to rely on, experimental evidence and expert and fact witness cross-examination is more limited, and the directions provide a correspondingly shorter timetable to trial.

 - there is a serious issue to be tried; and